The importance of public relations in the growth of a company’s reputation cannot be overstated.

 Step 2: You must get “do-follow” backlinks to improve referral traffic

 Public relations is critical when it comes to search engine optimization.
-Your website will almost always get a link when your company is mentioned in the press.
+Your website almost always gets a link when your company mentioned the press.
 These backlinks are essential in order to boost your website’s authority and, as a result, the authority of your brand.